Nuvo Garage

 Regardless of which Toronto outdoor winter activity you and your family enjoy, your garage can serve as the perfect launch and landing pad for your adventures.
 An organized garage with a wall organization system, cabinets or bins for specific sports or individual family members makes it easy to store and retrieve everyone’s gear.
 When you return home, you can clean toys, skis and sleds so they’ll be ready for the next adventure.

 If your garage can’t accommodate all of your winter adventures, discover how a few renovations can make winter safe for you and your neighbours while making it easy to enjoy all the fun of the season.
-With a little help from Nuvo Garage, planning and renovation during the spring and summer months can improve the layout and function of even the smallest of garages.
+With a little help from Garage Tailors Garage, planning and renovation during the spring and summer months can improve the layout and function of even the smallest of garages.

 Filed Under: Garage Storage Solutions Tagged With: garage door, garage storage cabinets, Greater Toronto Area, hockey equipment, Icefest, Natrel Rink, slatwall organization system, snow removal equipment, snowboarding, toboggan hills, winter adventures, winter weather supplies